spacemeshos/protocol/hare/README.md

 **Termination**
 If at any point of the protocol, a party P receives f+1 notify messages on the same set S, it commits to S and terminates.
 Note that after an honest party has terminated, the other honest parties are ensured to terminate up to the following round, thanks to the gossip properties.

+## Eligibility Oracle

+Eligibility to participate in a round (being active) is determined by the oracle mechanism.
+The oracle is required to provide three main properties:
+A. Eligibility is under consensus - meaning all honest participant who receive a message will either classify it as active or as passive.
+B. The eligibility can be calculated in advance only up to some configurable limit of time before it can be used to participate.
+C. Eligibility is detrmined for each round in a layer separately and at random.

+### Proof & Validation
+The Threshold
+Thresholding a random input can be used to determine eligibility.
+I.e. we can set the threshold a participant should pass in order to participate.
+For example, we can set a threshold of X participants over the space of a 32 bit uint which is simply X/2^32.
+Randomly picking numbers in [0,2^32-1] will result in an expected number of X participants passing the threshold and hence X actives.

+**Proof**
+A paritipant who wants to prove eligibility attaches the signature of the VRF message.
+The VRF message is the tuple {agreed value, Layer, Round}.
+Signing the layer and the round is what ensures property C.
+The value is provided by the Hare Beacon.
+It aims to ensure that the value is under consensus.
+I.e. all partipants will use the same value (hence complying with property A).
+The value, for example, can be taken from some point in the past of the mesh which complies with property B.
+The reason we use a VRF signature is that we want to make sure the signing process is not grindable.
+This is ensured by the property of VRF messages where each output has a single source.

+**Validation**
+In order to validate the vrf message the receiver should:
+1. Reconstruct the matching VRF message and check the signature against that message.
+2. Validate the the hash of signature of the VRF message passes the treshold.

+**Leadership**
+The leader eligibility is derived by the same process described above.
+The only difference is that the expected number of actives is set to 1.
+Since eligibility is random, it is possible that more than one leader will exist in the same (proposal) round.
+To handle this, we agree on a way to order the signatures in order to decide who is the real accepted leader.
+For example, this can be done by comparing bytes and accepting lowest ranked leader.

+## Message Validation & Processing Flow

 ![Message Validation](https://raw.githubusercontent.com/spacemeshos/protocol/hare/hare/svg/msg_validation.svg?sanitize=true)
 ![Round 1](https://raw.githubusercontent.com/spacemeshos/protocol/hare/hare/svg/round1.svg?sanitize=true)